Booking of practices and rules

 - Arriving later than 15 minutes to a practice: 1 strike

-- Cancelling your spot for a practice less than 24 hours before the session, but with proper notice and a valid reason: 0 strikes
+- Cancelling your spot for a practice less than 24 hours before the session: 1 strike

-- Cancelling your spot for a practice less than 24 hours before the session, without giving proper notice and having a valid reason: 1 strike
+- Cancelling your spot for a practice less than 24 hours before the session, but another player takes your spot: 0 strikes*

 - Not showing up for a practice you're signed up for without letting the other players know: 2 strikes